Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Abstract

 The Voynich Manuscript (VMS) exhibits a script of uncertain origin whose grapheme sequences have resisted linguistic analysis.
 We present a systematic analysis of its grapheme sequences, revealing two complementary structural layers: a character-level right-to-left optimization in word-internal sequences and a left-to-right dependency at word boundaries, a directional dissociation not observed in any of our four comparison languages (English, French, Hebrew, Arabic).
 Mutual information decomposition shows that 97\% of cross-boundary MI resides in specific within-class grapheme transitions rather than in class-level labels, and a Markov simulation demonstrates that the directional dissociation is reproducible from surface word-level statistics without reference to positional classes or generative mechanisms.
 Positional analysis identifies Zipfian boundary distributions and an 80.6\% end-class$\to$start-class transition rate, both quantitatively distinct from the comparison languages.

-We further evaluate two classes of structured generator against a four-signature joint criterion: a parametric slot-based generator and a Cardan grille implementing Rugg's (2004) gibberish hypothesis.
-Across their full tested parameter spaces, neither class reproduces all four signatures simultaneously.
-The slot-based generator cannot achieve high cross-boundary MI and Zipfian boundary distributions together; the grille cannot achieve the E$\to$S rate and Zipfian shape together.
+We further evaluate two classes of structured generator against a four-signature joint criterion calibrated separately for each of the two Currier dialects (A and B) identified in the manuscript.
+A parametric slot-based generator and a Cardan grille implementing Rugg's (2004) gibberish hypothesis are tested across their full parameter spaces.
+Neither class reproduces all four signatures simultaneously for either dialect.
+The slot-based generator cannot achieve high cross-boundary MI and the E$\to$S rate together; the grille cannot achieve the E$\to$S rate and Zipfian shape together.
 These are structurally distinct failure modes arising from mechanistically different generators.
-While these results do not rule out generator classes we have not tested, they provide the first quantitative benchmarks against which any future generative or cryptanalytic model of the VMS can be evaluated, and they suggest that the VMS exhibits cipher-like structural constraints that are difficult to reproduce from simple positional or frequency-based mechanisms alone.
+While these results do not rule out generator classes we have not tested, they provide the first quantitative benchmarks (dialect-specific and jointly evaluated) against which any future generative or cryptanalytic model of the VMS can be evaluated, and they suggest that the VMS exhibits cipher-like structural constraints that are difficult to reproduce from simple positional or frequency-based mechanisms alone.